xogroup/kapacitor-configmap-listener/README.md

 ### Operations

-* Delete all Kapacitor subscriptions
+* Delete all InfluxDB subscriptions
   * Any subscriptions that are still used will automatically regenerate
 * On start, collects all filtered `ConfigMaps` from Kubernetes
   * Filtered applied is base on `prefix` name matching on the `ConfigMap` name property
 * The initial list of `ConfigMaps` are upserted to Kapacitor as task
 * All future `ConfigMap` changes are listened on and translated to the appropriate create, update, delete task comands to Kapacitor.
+* When Kapacitor falls over and loses all tasks when new container is started
+  * Will detect the fall over and reseed kapacitor with desired state from config map
+  * Will remove all InfluxDB subscriptions to ensure no subscriptions are orphaned.

 ## Installation
 This installation guide assumes `go` and [`glide`](https://github.com/Masterminds/glide) is installed